All undergraduate and postgraduate students pay tuition fees annually to cover the costs of studying at Trinity Laban.

 Please be aware that many trusts have early deadlines, so you will need to allow plenty of time and start your funding search well in advance of the academic year for which you require financial support.
 You may find it more difficult, therefore, if you are looking for funding towards the current academic year; however, some trusts will accept applications submitted at any time of the year.

 - Online resources

 - Funding application advice

-If you are already enrolled on a programme of study at Trinity Laban, either undergraduate or postgraduate, and you are experiencing financial difficulties, the Student Services Department are able to offer a limited amount of financial support towards living costs (not tuition fees) through various hardship funds to which eligible students can apply.
-To find out what support is available through Student Services, please contact one of the Student Advisers whose details are given below.
+If you are already enrolled on a programme of study at Trinity Laban and you are experiencing financial difficulties, the Student Services Department are able to offer a limited amount of financial support towards living costs (not tuition fees) through various hardship funds to which eligible students can apply.
 Student Advisers can also offer advice to current students about other possible sources of financial assistance external to Trinity Laban, including making applications to trusts and foundations.

-Alex Iossifidis - Student Adviser, Faculty of Music (Mondays, Tuesdays and Fridays)
+Alex Iossifidis - Student Adviser, Faculty of Music (Monday-Thursday), International Student Adviser (Fridays)